Surajkumar4-source/Job-Scheduler-with-Priority-and-Concurrency-Limitation-Script/README.md

 ## Why This Script is Essential:

-Saves significant time by parallelizing job execution.
+- Saves significant time by parallelizing job execution.
-Reduces manual effort through automation of repetitive and routine tasks.
+- Reduces manual effort through automation of repetitive and routine tasks.
-Enhances reliability by managing job priorities and limiting concurrent resource utilization.
+- Enhances reliability by managing job priorities and limiting concurrent resource utilization.
-Provides scalability for distributed systems or large infrastructures, making it ideal for both small-scale and enterprise-level operations.
+- Provides scalability for distributed systems or large infrastructures, making it ideal for - both small-scale and enterprise-level operations.

-With its ability to handle thousands of jobs efficiently and prioritize critical tasks, this script becomes an indispensable tool for system administrators, data engineers, and anyone managing large-scale operations or batch processes.
+***With its ability to handle thousands of jobs efficiently and prioritize critical tasks, this script becomes an indispensable tool for system administrators, data engineers, and anyone managing large-scale operations or batch processes.***